kign/c4wa/etc/doc/comparison.md

 There are several projects to introduce a wrapper around WAT to make it easier to work with (for example, [wah](https://github.com/tmcw/wah)).
-While not a bad approach, *an advantage of using a subset of C is to be able to compile in test the code also in C*.
+While not a bad approach, *an advantage of using a subset of C is to be able to compile and test the code also in C*.

 Let's again go back to the original file `collatz.c`.